wfondrie/ESKAPE_Glycolipid_MS/README.md

 ### Session Information

-Below is the session information from the published work analysis.
+Below is the session information from the published analysis.

 ```R
 > devtools::session_info()